-CTE/EFA utilize a parent viewer system; access codes will be given to students at the beginning of the school year.
+CTE/EFA utilize PowerSchool for student attendance & grading.
+Access codes will be given to students at the beginning of the school year.
 CTE/EFA encourage parents to ask their students for their code and to utilize this system on a regular basis.

-An exception to instructor contact and parent teacher conferences arise when the student is attending a dual enrolled program offered through Kalamazoo Valley Community College (KVCC) or Kellogg Community College (KCC).
-KVCC and KCC staff and instructors will not release confidential information, neither verbally nor in writing, about students, unless it is expressly allowed within FERPA guidelines.
+When the student is attending a dual enrolled program offered through Kalamazoo Valley Community College (KVCC) or Kellogg Community College (KCC), KVCC and KCC staff and instructors will not release confidential information, neither verbally nor in writing, about students, unless it is expressly allowed within FERPA guidelines.
 CTE/EFA have accommodations for this restriction, however, this is done differently within each program.
 Refer to individual program packet for more information.